cmda-minor-web-1718/performance-matters-checklist/readme.md

 ## Minification

 *   Add some more points here...
-*   Main HTML and CSS file should be minified, HTML has multiple line white-spaces and the CSS file is over 20000 lines long       with white-space between every tag declaration.
+*   Main HTML and CSS file should be minified.
+    HTML has multiple line white-spaces and the CSS file is over 20000 lines long with white-space between every tag declaration

 ### Images